wei/git-sync/README.md

 - Sync branches to/from a remote repository
 - GitHub action can be triggered on a timer or on push
 - To sync with current repository, please checkout [Github Repo Sync](https://github.com/marketplace/actions/github-repo-sync)
+- Optional _git-sync_ commit with a specific user

 ## Usage